The operating environment and importance of the sawmill industry and the forest industry in the national economy.

 The importance of the sawmill industry

 There are more tahn 80 industrial sawmills in Finland, and hundreds of smaller, locally operating mills.
 The output of sawmills reached 12 million cubic metres in 2018.
 The turnover was app.
 2,8 billion euros.
-Finland is the seventh biggest sawn softwood producer and the fourth in exports.
-About ninene million cubic metres of sawnwood was exported and the value of exports reached 1,8 billion euros.
-Sawn softwood is being exported to more than 60 countries.
+Finland is the seventh largest producer of sawn softwood globally and, the fourth in exports.
+The annual output of Finnish sawmill industries is about 12 million cubic meters.
+About 75% of the production is exported to more than 50 countries around the world.
 The biggest market is the domestic market (<3 million m3).
 The most important export countries are Egypt, Japan, China and Great Britain.
 Almost all inputs within the industry are domestic, including the world-calss sawmilling technology.

 The mills buy one third of the annual roundwood volume and pay two thirds of the forest owners’ stumpage income.
 The profitability of Finnish forestry leans on successful sawmill industry.

 The sawmill industry employes 4000 employees directly and about 20 000, indirectly.